krishh21/Netflix-GPT/README.md

 ## ⚡ Usage
 1. **Sign in** with Firebase authentication to unlock personalized features.
 2. **Browse movies** and explore details using TMDB API.
-3. **Enter prompts** to get AI-powered personalized recommendations from Gemini AI.
+3. **Enter prompts** to get AI-powered personalized recommendations from OpenAI.

 ---